 Virtual Reality is a stunning media platform with all kinds of application, from entertainment to education and interactive training.
-With the simplest of VR headsets you can for instance watch short immersive films — Youtube is full of them, watch icebergs melt, see what it’s like in refugee camps, get distracted during medical procedures by swimming with dolphins, or you can go more interactive with playing games.
-With high end headsets and controllers the possibilities are endless, and this has only just begun with VR and augmented reality getting closer and closer to practical use.
-What was crucial in this particular project is that VR can literally bring things closer, thus creating more impact and urgency.
+For instance, you can watch short immersive films with the simplest of VR headsets: Youtube is full of them, watch icebergs melt, see what it’s like in refugee camps, get distracted during medical procedures by swimming with dolphins, or go more interactive with playing games.
+With high end headsets and controllers the possibilities are endless.
+And this has only just begun with VR and augmented reality getting closer and closer to practical use.
+What was crucial in this particular project is that VR can literally bring things closer physically (perceptually) but also emotionally, thus creating more impact and urgency.

 Last year a surprising assignment came my way.
 It started when Gasunie asked me to think along in ways to get Gasunie employees ready and engaged for the future.
-After a Google Sprint, they opted for an immersive VR experience to really bring this home, to get everyone to feel the urgency and think about their place in the future of Gasunie.
+After a Google Sprint, they opted for an immersive VR experience to really bring this home.
+It was the best approach to get everyone to feel the urgency and think about their place in the future of Gasunie.
 I hooked them up with some of the many people I know to be involved in VR, but they wanted me to stay connected to this project in a storytelling capacity.

 Over the past few years I’ve done several explainer animations for Gasunie and the subjects are quite diverse, from company processes to the natural gas issues and the advent of hydrogen.